-Jazz center Jusuf Nurkic will undergo a surgical procedure on his nose on Tuesday and will miss the remainder of the season, NBA on Prime insider Chris Haynes tweets.
+Jazz center Jusuf Nurkic will undergo a surgical procedure on his nose on Tuesday and will miss the remainder of the season, NBA on Prime insider Chris Haynes reports (via Twitter).

 Nurkic hasn’t played since the All-Star break.
 Earlier in the season, he missed time due to a toe injury and also had several DNP-CDs.
 He was a prime candidate to be dealt before the Feb.
 5 trade deadline due his expiring $19.3MM contract.

 The Jazz never found a suitable deal for him, so instead that money will come off their cap and Nurkic will be seeking a new opportunity as an unrestricted free agent.
-Utah is expected to have significant cap space this offseason to chase free agents and facilitate trades.
+Utah is expected to have significant cap space this offseason to chase free agents and facilitate trades, though the team may also have interest in bringing back Nurkic.

-The Jazz raised eyebrows over the summer when they attached a second-round pick to Collin Sexton in a trade with Charlotte for Nurkic.
-However, Nurkic played a larger role than anticipated due to Walker Kessler‘s season-ending shoulder injury.
+The Jazz raised eyebrows over the summer when they attached a second-round pick to Collin Sexton in a trade with Charlotte for Nurkic, who was coming off a down year.
+However, the big man played a larger role than anticipated due to Walker Kessler‘s season-ending shoulder injury.

-With Nurkic out of the picture, Kyle Filipowski, Kevin Love and Oscar Tshiebwe are the team’s options in the middle.
+With Nurkic, Kessler, and Jaren Jackson Jr. all out for the rest of the season, Kyle Filipowski, Kevin Love and Oscar Tshiebwe are Utah’s options in the middle.

 This one is creative.
 Gotta give the Jazz credit lmao.
 Also note that all the Jazz reporting is not done through ESPN and through Haynes instead